spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/front-end-enablement-service/front-end-enablement-service-guides/building-front-ends.md

-## How do I set up an infrustructure for a front end?
+## How do I set up an infrastructure for a front end?

 ### How do I connect a repository?